Mitsun0bu/42-FtPrintfTesterMitsun0bu/README.md

 # ft_printf_tester_Mitsun0bu
-This tester works for the ft_printf project of 2021.
+This tester works for the 42 School ft_printf project (2021).
 It doesn't take bonus into account.
 Additional tests and makefile will be added later.
 To use it :